vihmu/rysa/README.md

 ## Controls

-Movement is done with the arrow keys.
+Movement is done with the arrow keys or Vim keys (HJKL).

 | key | command                          |
 | --- | ---                              |